 Amsterdam based design studio Formafantasma are amongst a handful of design practices shaping the future of design.
 Their work is characterised by deep material investigations resulting in the design of objects that disrupt the historical, political and social status quo.
 For the NGV Triennial, Formafantasma will create a new body of research driven work entitled Ore Streams 2017 that challenges us to consider the impacts of the global trade in rare earth metals for common consumer electronics such as smartphones and ‘above ground mining’, or electronic waste recovery methods.

-Formafantasma is the collaborative design studio of Italian designers Andrea Trimarchi and Simone Farresin.
+Formafantasma is the collaborative design studio of Andrea Trimarchi and Simone Farresin.
 Their experimental practice hovers between design and contemporary art research, reflecting a critical approach to materials and their use in production and grappling with the specificities of sculptural language.

 Studio Formafantasma’s research for Ore Streams will be presented as a series of critical design objects made from various metals reclaimed from consumer electronic devices.
 First editions of the collection along with commissioned research and graphics will be acquired into the permanent collection.

 Formafantasma’s works are collected by prestigious public institutions including MoMA, New York; the Stedelijk Museum, ’s-Hertogenbosch; the Metropolitan Museum, New York; MAK, Vienna; and the Victoria and Albert Museum, London.

 Chinese born fashion designer Guo Pei’s elaborate couture constructions reflect on the tradition of China in the contemporary age.
 The designer said, ‘It is my responsibility to let the world know China’s tradition and past, and to give the splendour of China a new expression’.2